-Table A in Appendix 1 displays the number of original negative ER/PR cases by year which were subsequently retested at Mount Sinai Hospital.
-The volumes were highest for tests done between 1998 and 2002.
-The volume of negative cases declined substantially in 2004 and 2005.
+Table A in Appendix 1 displays the number of original ER negative cases by year which were subsequently retested at Mount Sinai Hospital.
+Out of the total 997 patients, the volumes were highest for patients tested between 1998 and 2002, peaking at 182 patients in 2000.
+The volume of negative cases declined substantially in 2004 and 2005 as the more sensitive Ventana testing system was utilized.